ADHD symptoms can lead to difficulties with learning, which may explain why it is frequently mislabeled as a learning disability.

 - Often, people with dyslexia have ADHD and vice versa.

-- ADHD and dyslexia present similar communication, math, and confidence challenges.
+- ADHD and dyslexia present similar challenges with communication, math, and self-esteem.

 ADHD vs. dyslexia